autotools-mirror/libtool/README.md

 * The master libtool repository is stored in git.

+  Development and testing is primarily done on the 'development' git branch. 'master' is used for release ready code.
+Periodically, commits are cherry-picked from 'development' to 'master'.

   If you are a member of the savannah group for GNU Libtool, a writable copy of the libtool repository can be obtained by: